-The maintenance checklists in section 5-4-2 of operators manual are designed to be used as a guide until adequate experience is obtained in establishing a schedule to meet your specific needs.
+The maintenance checklists in section 5-4-2 are designed to be used as a guide until adequate experience is obtained in establishing a schedule to meet your specific needs.

 A detailed list of component checks is provided with a suggested schedule basis given in hours of operation, or calendar time.